Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Simplified Models

 In the standard $0\nu\beta\beta$ mechanism, two neutrinos annihilate due to a Majorana mass term, leaving only electrons in the final leptonic states.
 The existence of new BSM neutral fermions, denoted generically by $\chi$, could lead to a new variant of $\beta\beta$ decay with no neutrinos in the final state.

-This hypothetical double beta decay, involving two $\chi$ particles in the final state, can be first motivated by a four-fermion interaction, arising from a heavy mediator in an effective field theory (EFT) formulation.
+This hypothetical double beta decay can be first motivated by a four-fermion interaction, arising from a heavy mediator in an effective field theory (EFT) formulation.
 Since neutrinos produced in double beta decay arise from the SM Fermi interaction, where the leptonic part of the current is given by $J_\ell^\mu = -G_F/\sqrt{2} \bar e \gamma^\mu P_L \nu$, we need the combination $\wick{\c \nu \c \nub}$ or, equivalently, $\wick{\c \nu^c \c{\overline{\nu^c}}}$.
-Therefore, the EFT operators that give rise to the exotic double beta decay are
+Therefore, possible EFT operators that can give rise to the exotic double beta decay are

-where the subscripts $S, P, V, A$ and $T$ correspond to scalar, pseudoscalar, vector, axial-vector and tensor interactions, respectively.
 Depending on the charge assignment, we can have only one ($i=j$) or different ($i\neq j$) generations of BSM fermion $\chi$ involved in the process.
 Here, $\Lambda$ corresponds to the new physics scale which is a function of the mediator mass and its coupling with $\nu$ and $\chi$.
-Considering a generic symmetry group $U(1)_X$ under which $\nu$ and $\chi_i$ have non-trivial charges, $Q_X^\nu$ and $Q_X^{\chi_i}$, respectively, in order to construct $U(1)_X$-invariant EFT vertices in Eqs.~\eqref{eq:Operator_S} - \eqref{eq:Operator_T}, we have, for example, $Q_X^\nu = -Q_X^{\chi_i} = - Q_X^{\chi_j}$.
+Considering a generic symmetry group $U(1)_X$ under which $\nu$ and $\chi_i$ have non-trivial charges, $Q_X^\nu$ and $Q_X^{\chi_i}$, respectively, in order to construct $U(1)_X$-invariant EFT vertices in Eq.~\eqref{eq:Operators_EFT}, we have, for example, $Q_X^\nu = -Q_X^{\chi_i} = - Q_X^{\chi_j}$.

 These interactions, when probed in double beta decay experiments, could provide a promising window for discovering new physics.
-However, when computing the decay rate for $2\chi_S\beta\beta$ decay, some of the operators in Eqs.~\eqref{eq:Operator_S} -\eqref{eq:Operator_T} lead to a suppression by the small neutrino masses.
-In general, integrating out a mediator generates the effective operators shown in Eqs.~\eqref{eq:Operator_S} - \eqref{eq:Operator_T}.
-These operators can be realized through two distinct tree-level diagrams, via an $s$-channel or $t/u$-channel exchange.
+However, when computing the decay rate for $2\chi_S\beta\beta$ decay, some of the operators in Eq.~\eqref{eq:Operators_EFT} lead to a suppression by the small neutrino masses.
+In general, integrating out a mediator generates the effective operators, namely they can be realized through two distinct tree-level diagrams, via an $s$-channel or $t/u$-channel exchange.
 For the $s$-channel scenario with scalar mediator $S$, the Lagrangian takes the general form